-- Performance for mental health related indicators was 100% compared to the national average 92% and regional average of 95%. - There were 14 patients on the mental health conditions register and 10 had a care plan in place.
-Twelve patients had a physical health check. - The practice regularly worked with multi-disciplinary teams in the case management of patients experiencing poor mental health, including those with dementia. - The practice carried out advanced care planning for patients with dementia. - The practice had told patients experiencing poor mental health about how to access various support groups and voluntary organisations.
+- Performance for mental health related indicators was 100% compared to the national average 92% and regional average of 95%. - There were 31 patients on the mental health conditions register and 24 had a care plan in place.
+Eight patients had not attended for health checks or care plan discussions. - The practice regularly worked with multi-disciplinary teams in the case management of patients experiencing poor mental health, including those with dementia. - The practice carried out advanced care planning for patients with dementia. - The practice had told patients experiencing poor mental health about how to access various support groups and voluntary organisations.